 Cash vs. Margin Account

 When setting up an account with a broker, once you have chosen the specific broker themselves, this is one of the first choices you make as a trader.
-Understanding the difference between how each works is important because it changes the level of risk you are exposed to at any time.
+Understanding the difference between how each work is important because it changes the level of risk you are exposed to at any time.
 This is important because managing risk is one of your key challenges when trading the financial markets.

 The cash account is the simplest type of account a broker can offer to you.
 It allows you to trade in most markets you would wish to be involved with and has no additional risk.
 You deposit funds into your account, and then you can take positions by paying for them out of that account fund.
 If you don’t have enough money in the account to cover a position, you must either add funds or close another trade to release funds back to your account, before the new trade may be placed.

-This approach introduces no additional risk and offers an easy to manage, conservative approach.
+This approach introduces no additional risk and offers an easy-to-manage, conservative approach.
 Cash accounts also have an additional restriction, only allowing for long positions, that is buying the stock or derivative in question.
 Short positions, to take advantage of falling markets, are not available to the cash account trader.

 A margin account, on the other hand, has two very unique features.
 It allows traders to short sell, that is to trade a falling market, but most importantly, allows an investor to leverage their funds to make larger trades.
 Leverage simply means that you can control a larger amount of capital than your account would normally allow.
 For instance, a 2x leverage means that for every $1000 of capital you have in your account, you could actually control $2,000 of stock.